Sjord/Sjord.github.io/_posts/2016-07-15-block-iframe-loading.md

 Both headers have parameters that makes it possible to block framing altogether, allow it only from within the same site, or allow it from another site.

-The `X-Frame-Options` header was never standardized and is deprecated, but it is currently supported in more browsers than the `frame-ancestors` directive. `X-Frame-Options` is supported from Internet Explorer 8 on.
+The `X-Frame-Options` header was never standardized, but it is currently supported in more browsers than the `frame-ancestors` directive. `X-Frame-Options` is supported from Internet Explorer 8 on, whereas `frame-ancestors` is [currently not supported](http://caniuse.com/#feat=contentsecuritypolicy2) in any Microsoft browser.

 These headers kindly request the browser to not display the page in an iframe.
 The HTTP request is still done, but the resulting web page is not displayed in the iframe, and the browser typically gives an error message in the console: